theadam/node-schema/Readme.md

 */
 ```

-A compiled schema is just an object with a validate function with this signature:
+A schema can also be compiled from an object with a validate function with this signature:

 ```javascript
 function(value, object, options){